Eastern Taiwan is home to about eight indigenous tribes, more than any other part of the country.

 Tafalong is the traditional homeland of the Amis, a fact memorialized in a village monument and watch tower.
 Visitors can also learn about Amis architecture and other aspects of Amis culture at the Chou Kuang-hui Cultural Museum.

-Add: From downtown Hualien, follow Provincial Highway 9 past Fataan, turn left at the Zhiqiang prison and follow the road signs
+Add: From downtown Hualien, follow Provincial Highway 9 past Fataan, turn left at the Zhiqiang prison and follow the

 This topiary maze stretches about 300 to 350 meters and is shaped in an Amis warrior design.
 The theme park also has a dune buggy race track and areas for family fun.